aspose-total/Aspose.Total-Products/total/en/cpp/conversion/tex-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export TEX to MHTML" h2="Render TEX to MHTML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+TEX is a document preparation system that is widely used for creating documents.
+It is a markup language that is used to create documents with a high degree of formatting accuracy.
+However, it is not compatible with all applications and devices.
+Therefore, it is necessary to convert TEX to other formats such as MHTML in order to make it accessible to a wider range of users.

+<h2>How Aspose.Total Helps for TEX to MHTML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert TEX to MHTML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert TEX file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to MHTML.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert TEX to MHTML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert TEX file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to MHTML.
+Aspose.Total for C++ is a powerful and reliable solution for converting TEX to MHTML with ease.
+It is a comprehensive suite of file format automation libraries that provides a wide range of features and functions for developers.
+It is easy to use and provides a fast and efficient way to convert TEX to MHTML.
+Moreover, it is highly reliable and secure, ensuring that your data is safe and secure.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}